Panasonic FZ1000 II vs FZ2000

 - More heavily discounted: Has been around for much longer (launched in September 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the FZ2000 comes out slightly ahead of the FZ1000 II (6 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (5 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic FZ1000 II and the Panasonic FZ2000 place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera listing whether the two cameras rank among the cream of the crop.